 Trusts Control Inheritances

 Trusts can also serve the purpose of keeping control of your assets even after your death.
 If you pass your assets to your beneficiaries through a will, they receive the assets when you die.
-If you use a trust instead, you can set it up so that younger, less mature beneficiaries might not receive their inheritance until they reach a certain age.
-The trust would manage their inheritance until that time.
+If you use a trust instead, you can set it up so that beneficiaries receive their inheritance over time, when they reach a certain age, or when they meet certain conditions.
+The trustee you name in the trust controls and manages the property until he or she distributes it to the beneficiary.
+These types of trust – like special needs trusts, minor’s trusts, and spendthrift trusts – are useful to people who want to give their property to beneficiaries who cannot (yet) manage it themselves.

 Some Trusts Shield Your Assets From Creditors